TXH2020/MainRepo/Projects/Score_Prediction_System/readme.md

 [Click on this link to access the web app](http://tejah.pythonanywhere.com/)

 [Click on this link to find the code for the Django web app](https://github.com/Interested-Guy/Score_Prediction_System/)

+I had initially made a Colab notebook for The Sparks Foundation Internship based on the same topic as part of The Data Science Tasks.
+I built this web app so that it looks cooler compared to the Python notebook.
+The notebook is available in this directory.